katsully/fundamentals-of-computation/Class01/README.md

 - Just like a recipe or a set of driving directions
 - Most often, there are multiple ways to write a single algorithm
-  - Usually there is no single 'best' option, best each algorithm will have pros and cons
+  - Usually there is no single 'best' option, each algorithm will have pros and cons

-## Arrays

-An array is a large block of memory.
-If we have an array with 10 elements, it just means we have enough memory to store 10 elements.

-If you have ten integers in your array and each integer is four bytes, your array is forty bytes of memory.
-The first four bytes represent array[0], the next four bytes represent array[1], etc.

-There are two ways to declare an array:

-1. `int x[N];`

-- This declares array x to be of size N
-- The memory for this array goes on the stack
-- automatically deallocated
-- not a variable (you cannot change the size of x), you can think of it as a constant

-1. `int *x = malloc(sizeof(int) * N);`

-- This also declares array x to be of size N
-- The memory for this array goes onto the heap
-- Must explicity call free on this array or you will have a memory leak
-- Here x is a variable, and we have two separate blocks of memory.
-The variable x is stored in the stack and is just a pointer which stores the memory address to the large block of memory stored on the heap.
+  - General rule to determine if you have a 'good' algorithm is to keep it DRY (don't repeat yourself)